kernelim/with-overlayfs/doc/building.md

 ```

-The outputs are in a subdirectory in the local directory.
+The reuslt outputs are in a subdirectory under the current directory.

 ```
     $ ls -1 with-overlayfs-0.1-2015.08.01.182506.git471b7f084d8d.fc21.src.rpm.mockresult